chromaui/learnstorybook.com/content/visual-testing-handbook/react/en/workflow.md

     type="video/mp4"/>
 </video>

-What we have produced above corresponds to the _“execute”_ phase of a test cycle; the _“verify”_ phase we do by eye.

 For testing UI, human verification is a pragmatic approach because it's robust to code changes in the component that don’t affect the visual appearance.
 Additionally, because we only need to write our inputs ahead of time and visually check the output, we’re automatically building UIs in a TDD style.

+## Learn visual test-driven development

+If you are building an app from a well-thought-out design, the chances are that there are a set of well-specified components with inputs and outputs embedded in the design artifact.
+Pair this “design spec” with the visual testing process, and you can run an exact analogy to TDD.

+In the next chapter, we'll apply what we learned so far by coding an example component using Visual TDD.

 <video autoPlay muted playsInline loop>
   <source
     src="/visual-testing-handbook/visual-test-driven-development.mp4"
     type="video/mp4">
 </video>

-## Learn visual test-driven development

-If you are building an app from a well-thought-out design, the chances are that there are a set of well-specified components with inputs and outputs embedded in the design artifact.
-Pair this “design spec” with the visual testing process, and you can run an exact analogy to TDD:

-- ✍🏽 **Build out the test cases.** Specify a set of inputs to the component that cover these use cases.
-It can often lead you to think about scenarios that you wouldn’t consider if you developed it in an ad-hoc way.
-- 🔍 **Implement and verify.** As you progress towards the solution, you can quickly and easily verify each state in Storybook.
-- 📁 **Capture image snapshots.** The set of specs that survive the development process will form the basis of the regression tests.
-- 🔄 **Iterate**

-In the next chapter, we'll apply what we learned so far by coding an example component using Visual TDD.